goxberry/siam-cse-2013-presentation/talk-performance.md

 - Reproducible research helps avoid these issues

 # Doing reproducible research has benefits
-- Reproducible research tends to be cited more
+- Reproducible research tends to be cited more [@Vandewalle2009a, @Piwowar2007a]
-- In addition, reproducible research has the following anecdotal benefits:
+- In addition, reproducible research has the following anecdotal benefits [@Buckheit1995, @Vandewalle2009a, @LeVeque2009a, @LeVeque2006]:
     + Enhanced knowledge transfer
     + Easier to resume projects after hiatus
     + Easier to train new researchers